 But it will be worth it.

-Here are 5 high-level steps to start off a channel strategy that works for your brand:
+Here are 5 high-level steps to start off an omnichannel channel strategy that works for your brand:

 Get to know your customer: Don't make assumptions.
 Research your target audience's interests, behavior and needs.
 Ask them questions, invite customer feedback and leverage social media and social listening tools.